nathanielkess/RxJS-If-Else/README.md

 ```

-`if` statements, however, don't end there, there's also the `else if` statement.
+What about the `else if` statement?

 ```javascript
 if (isSomething)  {